RMExplorer/RME/README.md

 # RME
-NRC Reference Material Explorer
+Reference Material Explorer
+The RM Explorer is a Shiny web application that enables data visualization and analysis based on the NRC digital repository of reference material certificates and integrates it with other data sources such as PubChem and the BIPM Key Comparison Database.

-The RM Explorer was developed by the National Research Council of Canada's (NRC) Biotoxin Metrology Team.
+The RM Explorer was developed by the National Research Council of Canada's (NRC) Biotoxin Metrology and Inorganic Metrology Teams.

-Please cite as: Bruno Garrido, Tanishka Ghosh, Patricia LeBlanc, Pearse McCarron, Juris Meija, RM Explorer version 1.0, 2025 https://rmexplorer.shinyapps.io/RMEv1/
+Please cite as: Bruno Garrido, Tanishka Ghosh, Daniel Yang, Patricia LeBlanc, Marcin Paluch, Sophie Roy, Pearse McCarron, Zoltán Mester, and Juris Meija, RM Explorer version 1.0, 2025 https://rmexplorer.shinyapps.io/RMEv1/